pauloamgomes/contentful-simple-reference-field/README.md

 The extension has the following features:

-- Change the display widget of a "Single Reference" field to be a Dropdown or Radio buttons
+- Change the display widget of a "Single Reference" field to use a Dropdown or Radio options
+- Change the display widget of "Many references" to use Checkboxes options
 - Supports localization

 ## Requirements